markvdb/diybookscanner.eu/mechanical_assembly.md

 ### Fix cradle leaves onto base
 You will need:
-* 2x threaded rod M8 170mm
+* 2x threaded rod M8 or M6 170mm
-* 4x wing nut M8
+* 4x wing nut M8 or M6
 * cradle

 Fix the cradle leaves to the base with the threaded rods and the wing nuts.